 - 1. Obtain the sampling parameters for each well to be sampled. - 2.
 Select the appropriate sample containers for the day's sampling. - 3.
-Unlock and remove the well cap. - 4.
-In order to obtain a representative sample of the formation water, the well must be purged of the static water within the well.
+Unlock and remove the well cap.

+- 4. In order to obtain a representative sample of the formation water, the well must be purged of the static water within the well.
 Prior to purging, the static water level within the well must be measured and the measurement recorded in the field book.
-To determine the amount of water necessary to purge, find the liquid column height in the well to determine the total volume (three liquid column borehole volumes) of liquid to be purged. - 5.
-Attach the single-use disposable nylon/polypropylene rope to the sample bailer OR single-use disposable tubing to the peristaltic pump.

-- 6. Purge the well; lower bailer slowly into the well until it is below the water surface OR lower the tubing attached to the peristaltic pump and purge.
-Consistent with NYSDEC Guidance, purge waters will be containerized or passed through a granulated carbon filter prior to discharge to the ground surface. - 7.
-Record the amount of water purged and the field parameter (pH, temperature, specific conductance, ORP, DO) in the field book. - 8.
+To determine the amount of water necessary to purge, find the liquid column height in the well to determine the total volume (three liquid column borehole volumes) of liquid to be purged or complete purging of the well using low-flow purging techniques. - 5.
+Attach the single-use disposable nylon/polypropylene rope to the sample bailer OR single-use disposable tubing to the peristaltic pump. - 6.
+Purge the well; lower bailer slowly into the well until it is below the water surface OR lower the tubing attached to the peristaltic pump and purge. - 7.
+Record the amount of water purged and the field parameter (pH, temperature, specific conductance, ORP, DO) in the field book or monitoring well sampling record. - 8.
 If the well goes dry during bailing, allow for recovery and then sample. - 9.
 Fill the appropriate sample bottles according to the sampling schedule for each well.
 While filling the sample bottles, record the well number, type, volume of container, and the preservatives used. - 10.
 Collect the duplicates.
 Take samples according to sampling schedule presented in the Work Plan. - 11.
 Record all pertinent information in the field logbook (include color, odor, sediment content of sample, etc.).
-Any situations at the site that have the potential to interfere with the analytical results should also be recorded here. - 12.
-Lock well, inspect well site, and note any maintenance required. - 13.
+Any situations at the site that have the potential to interfere with the analytical results should also be recorded here.

+- 12. Lock well, inspect well site, and note any maintenance required. - 13.
 Dispose of potentially contaminated materials in designated containers for contaminated solids.